Everyone appreciates a romantic overture, regardless of the time of year.

-The decor is more traditional, yet still oozes romance.
-Reserve a table next to the window wall facing Wooster Street for some solid people watching.
+The decor is more traditional yet still oozes romance.
+Reserve a table next to the window wall facing Wooster Street for some solid people-watching.

-But of course, the major draw here is the classic Italian food of this trattoria-style restaurant.
+But, of course, the major draw here is the classic Italian food of this trattoria-style restaurant.
 Be sure to get some advice on pairing your meal with one of the 6,700 wine bottles from their wine cellar.

 Arugula, West Hartford

 The menu of this romantic restaurant in West Hartford is not just Italian.
-With Middle Eastern and French influences to this menu in addition to Italian, the owners would describe it more as a Mediterranean-inspired bistro.
+With Middle Eastern and French influences on this menu in addition to Italian, the owners would describe it more as a Mediterranean-inspired bistro.

 But regardless, the cuisine at Arugula is delicious, especially the desserts made in-house.

-Romantic New American restaurants in CT
+Romantic New American Restaurants in CT

 In the quaint neighborhood of Cannondale in Wilton sits a former schoolhouse converted to an intimate restaurant.

-Be sure to top-off your meal with the chocolate souffle, a schoolhouse favorite.
+Be sure to top off your meal with the chocolate souffle—a Schoolhouse favorite.